What’s happening at Pacifica?

 What is the financial situation at Pacifica and KPFA?

-KPFA is current in the black, with enough listener support to maintain itself.
+KPFA is currently in the black, with enough listener support to maintain itself.
 But overall, the Pacifica Radio Foundation, which owns KPFA’s license, is not doing well.
+Pacifica sustained years of mismanagement, before the new board majority took power in early 2014.
 You can see the most recent independent audit here.
-Pacifica has dipped into KPFA’s bank accounts and taken money to pay corporate bills.
-For many years KPFA has been the “cash cow” for the rest of the Pacifica stations and units, including the Pacifica National Office.
+Over the years, Pacifica dipped into KPFA’s bank accounts and taken money to pay corporate bills.
+KPFA was the “cash cow” for the rest of the Pacifica stations and units, including the Pacifica National Office.
 KPFA “loaned” Pacifica $1.5 million at the conclusion of the lawsuits in 1999-2002 era.
 The network still owes KPFA $1.4 million, even as it dips into KPFA’s funding without accountability.

-Since then, KPFA has frequently helped other units to make payroll or for other expenses—most recently paying $18,000 for payroll at WPFW in September.
+In addition, KPFA has frequently helped other units to make payroll or for other expenses—for instance, paying $18,000 for payroll at WPFW last year.
 Pacifica National has also frozen $150,000 of KPFA’s investments as collateral for a Line of Credit that Pacifica has done nothing to pay off, and withheld KPFA’s last three payments from the Corporation for Public Broadcasting (CPB).
-The Pacifica national office operates rent-free out of a property KPFA paid for and continues to maintain.
+The Pacifica National Office operates rent-free out of a property KPFA paid for and continues to maintain.
 KPFA also pays for the satellite link that Pacifica uses.
-KPFA’s current cash crunch largely comes from the fact that Pacifica is not paying off what it owes KPFA – even as it demands KPFA make catch-up payments to Pacifica.
+KPFA’s cash crunch largely comes from the fact that Pacifica is not paying off what it owes KPFA.

 Is there financial accountability at KPFA and Pacifica?